 Fireplaces & Inserts are Tested With Different Standards

 Another important factor to keep in mind is just how these units are tested.
-The UL tests their prefabricated fireplaces and factory-built inserts separately, and each system must pass a wide range of tests to get approved.
-Stoves and inserts are only tested as freestanding room heaters.
-They are currently not inserted into a fireplace as part of any UL test.
-This means your fireplace and insert go through different testing processes, and just because a certain test was successful with the fireplace doesn’t mean it will be successful with the insert installed.
-In the end, assuming your insert will be fine just because your fireplace fairs okay isn’t going to be a viable option.
+UL tests prefabricated fireplaces and factory-built inserts separately, and each system must pass a wide range of tests to get approved.
+Factory-built fireplaces are tested to the UL127 standard which does not include any testing for inserts or anything approaching the weight of an insert.
+Free-standing wood stoves and wood inserts are only tested as freestanding room heaters only and are not inserted into any type of fireplace or enclosure.
+It is important to remember that just because a fireplace passed the UL 127 tests successfully it doesn’t mean testing would have been successful with the insert installed.
+In the end, assuming your insert will be fine just because your fireplace seems okay isn’t a viable option.

 Essentially, because there is so much variety when testing both prefabricated fireplaces and factory-built inserts, it is hard to guarantee combining any two would produce good or safe results unless they were specifically tested together.